vg-json-data/sm-json-data/strats.md

 A strat with a `comeInShinecharged` condition should include a `shineChargeFrames` logical requirement to account for shinecharge frames that are required in order to be able to position for the spark (or to reach the ending location of the strat, if the shinecharge is still active).
 The shinecharge frame counts are based on highly skilled (but humanly viable) play; leniency could be added by adjusting these counts or reducing the assumed starting shinecharge frames of 180.
 A `shinespark` requirement should also be included in the `requires`; alternatively it may include a `leaveShinecharged` exit condition or `"endsWithShineCharge": true` property, if the shinecharge is still active at the end of the strat.

-A `comeInShinecharged` must match with either a `leaveShinecharged` condition or a `leaveWithRunway` condition on the other side of the door.
+A `comeInShinecharged` must match with a `leaveShinecharged`, `leaveWithRunway`, or `leaveNormally` condition on the other side of the door:

 - A `comeInShinecharged` condition has no implicit requirements when matched with a `leaveShinecharged` conditions: all requirements in the other room are assumed to be explicitly accounted for in the strat with the `leaveShinecharged`.